jrlanglois/JRLCodingStandard/README.md

 ## Word Wrapping

-No - just no. Disable it in your editor.
-You are a hacker and actually hate consistent formatting when you bank on that feature.
+_No_ - seriously, **no**.
+Disable it in your editor - you are careless if you don't.

+You're throwing out consistent formatting when you bank on word wrapping, and make it difficult for others to read your code if they do not use that feature.

 ## Column Limitation